Acts 10: Verse 7

+These "three men" become the emissaries who Peter recognises as "sent by God" in verse 19.

 Peter's vision (10:9–16)

-In the story recorded in this chapter, Saint Peter had a vision of a sheet full of animals being lowered from heaven.
+In the story recorded in this section, Saint Peter had a vision of a sheet full of animals being lowered from heaven.
 A voice from heaven told Peter to kill and eat, but since the sheet contained unclean animals, Peter declined.
 The command was repeated two more times, along with the voice saying, "What God hath cleansed, that call not thou common" (verse 15) and then the sheet was taken back to heaven (Acts 10:16).
 The triple refusal here echoes the denial of Peter described in the Synoptic Gospels.
 At this point in the narrative, messengers sent from Cornelius the Centurion arrive and urge Peter to go with them.
 He does so, and mentions the vision as he speaks to Cornelius, saying "God hath shewed me that I should not call any man common or unclean" (Acts 10:28, KJV).
 Peter related the vision again in Acts 11:4–9.

 Simon J. Kistemaker suggests that the lesson God taught Peter in this vision is that "God has removed the barriers he once erected to separate his people from the surrounding nations."
 Kistemaker argues that it means Peter has to accept Gentile believers as full members of the Christian Church, but also that God has made all animals clean, so that "Peter with his fellow Jewish Christians can disregard the food laws that have been observed since the days of Moses."
-Luke Timothy Johnson and Daniel J. Harrington write that this episode heralds a radical change in Peter's "identity as a member of God's people, but also that "the implication is that all things God created are declared clean by him, and are not affected by human discriminations."
+Luke Timothy Johnson and Daniel J. Harrington write that this episode heralds a radical change in Peter's "identity as a member of God's people", but also that "the implication is that all things God created are declared clean by him, and are not affected by human discriminations."